Narins Eating DisorderCenter May 2021 COVID-19 Update

-Narins Eating DisorderCenter May 2020 COVID-19 Update As New York State moves toward a slow (and hopefully successful) re-opening, we would like to update you as to the precautions we are taking to protect our patients and staff members.
-Our policy was written with collaboration between our Medical Director, Medical Consultant, and Advisory Board Member who is Board Certified in Emergency Medicine.
+As New York State continues to closely monitor the COVID-19 pandemic, we would like to update you as to the precautions we are taking to protect our patients and staff members.
+Our policy was written on 3/16/2020 in collaboration with our Medical Director, Medical Consultant, and Advisory Board Member who is Board Certified in Emergency Medicine.
 We have updated our procedures as information has changed, and we are meeting guidelines of the NYS Office of Mental Health as well as the Department of Health.

 Hand sanitizer is available in every room.